 “Once I had asked God for one or two extra inches in height, but instead he made me as tall as the sky, so high that I could not measure myself.”

+Malala Day was founded as a tribute to Malala Yousafzai, but as she has emphasised, it also serves as a day to celebrate the struggle for universal access to education.
 Malala Day celebrated on July 12 is significant for Malala Yousafzai.
 Except for her birthday, it is also the day she spoke at the United Nations to call for worldwide access to education in 2013.
-After that day, the UN has observed July 12, Malala Day.
+After that day, the UN observed July 12, Malala Day.
 During her address, she said, “Malala Day is not my day.
-Today is the day of every woman, every boy, and every girl who have raised their voice for their rights.”
+Today is the day of every woman, every boy, and every girl who has raised their voice for their rights.”

-Apart from having Malala Day named after her, Malala Yousafzai has received multiple honours and awards.
+Apart from having Malala Day named after her, Malala Yousafzai has received multiple honors and awards.
 Here are some of her major accomplishments:

 - International Children’s Peace Prize nominee for the first time in 2011